Sean-Bradley/socket.io-tutorial/README.md

 Then open a browser and navigate to http://localhost to start lesson 1

-Follow the video so you know which lines to uncomment and comment
+Follow the video so you know which lines to uncomment and comment throughout each lesson

 SeanWasEre